MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 ---
 # Composite models in Power BI Desktop (preview)

-Previously in Power BI Desktop, when you used a DirectQuery in a report, no other data connections, whether DirectQuery or Import, were allowed for that report.
-With composite models, that restriction is removed, and a report can seamlessly include data connections from more than one DirectQuery or Import data connection, in any combination you choose.
+Previously in Power BI Desktop, when you used a DirectQuery in a report, no other data connections - whether DirectQuery or Import - were allowed for that report.
+With composite models, that restriction is removed.
+A report can seamlessly include data connections from more than one DirectQuery or Import data connection, in any combination you choose.

 ![Composite models in Power BI Desktop](media/desktop-composite-models/composite-models_01.png)